Longford (film): Plot

 The question remains of whether Hindley is indeed reformed, for example, in her decision to convert to Longford's own Roman Catholic faith, or whether she is merely manipulating him and feigning her rehabilitation in an attempt to boost her chances of parole.
-Longford's friendship with Hindley is soon uncovered by the tabloid media, and Longford soon receives a letter from Ian Brady, requesting a prison visit from him.
+Longford's friendship with Hindley is soon uncovered by the tabloid media, and Longford soon receives a letter from Brady, requesting a prison visit from him.

 He visits Brady twice; on both occasions, Brady tells him that Hindley is manipulative and that he should turn his back on her, as she is only interested in winning release from prison and will do or say anything to boost her chances of gaining parole.

 Longford, driven by his deep religious belief that all people are ultimately good and can be reformed if they have sinned, decides to continue on his course, despite heavy criticism from the public, tabloid media, politicians and even from his own family.
 His own wife advises him to find another cause to pursue for his family's good as well as his own, before eventually deciding to support his campaign for Hindley's parole.

 In 1977, he appears on the very first episode of Brass Tacks, a current affairs programme, in which he takes part in a debate on the issue of whether Myra Hindley should be given parole.
 Longford argues that Hindley has repented and had merely acted as Brady's accomplice under duress but is faced with an argument against Hindley's parole from Ann West (the mother of Moors Murders victim Lesley Ann Downey), who feels that Hindley should never be given parole, and vows to kill her if she is ever released.
-Patrick Kilbride, the father of one of the other victims, appears on the program via telephone and also threatens to kill Myra Hindley if she is ever released.
+Patrick Kilbride, the father of one of the other victims, John Kilbride appears on the program via telephone and also threatens to kill Hindley if she is ever released.

 Ann West was at the centre of a campaign to ensure that Hindley was never released, and gave regular newspaper and television interviews to argue against any suggestion of parole for Hindley, and on many occasions vowed to kill her if she was ever set free.
-Ann West died in February 1999, shortly after Hindley's unsuccessful second appeal against a Home Office ruling to keep her in prison for the rest of her life.
+Ann died in February 1999, shortly after Hindley's unsuccessful second appeal against a Home Office ruling to keep her in prison for the rest of her life.
 Her media campaign to keep Hindley was also actively supported by John Kilbride’s parents and brother.
 Longford often condemned the media, particularly The Sun newspaper, for their "exploitation" of Ann West.